 For a nominal fee you may also post your openings with multiple schools within the NACElink network by changing #5 on the instructions for Creating a Free Account on the Online Job Board Guide for Employers.

 In addition to promoting the Bucks Online Job Board to students, upon request and with proper documentation, Career Services will forward your posting to the appropriate faculty members for distribution and post it on campus bulletin boards.

 Career Services will host one general Job Fair in the Spring semester.
 In addition to the general Job Fairs, we offer targeted Job Fairs including Nursing and Non-profit Agencies.
 Please see our Events page or the online registration form for a list of dates and times.

 Register using our online registration form.
-A $25 refundable deposit is required per Job Fair.
+A $25 non-refundable deposit is required per Job Fair.

 Partner With Our Office

 Career Services wants to help you recruit the best candidates, and create the best candidate pool possible.
 You can help us to do this by being a guest speaker at one of our events.
 If you are interested in being a guest speaker, please email firstname.lastname@example.org or call (215) 968-8030.

 Internships for college credit and cooperative education opportunities should be brought to the attention of the appropriate academic department.
 Students typically earn college credit for internships only if enrolled in a cooperative education course with faculty approval.
 To learn more about cooperative education and for a list of academic majors and certificate programs feel free to browse our college catalog for course descriptions by department.
 Also, for training and non-credit certification programs visit our Continuing Education department website.